PLPeeters/PyMongo-Smart-Auth/README.md

 mongo3 = MongoClient(credentials_file='/some/path/mongo_credentials')
 database3 = mongo3['database3'] # Automatically authenticated

-# Will read the environment variables if they exist, otherwise ~/.mongo_credentials if it exists, otherwise /etc/mongo_credentials
+# Will read the file in the MONGO_CREDENTIAL_FILE environment variable if set,
+# then the file in MONGO_CREDENTIAL_FILE environment variable if set,
+# then the MONGO_AUTHENTICATION_DATABASE, MONGO_USERNAME and MONGO_PASSWORD environment variables if set,
+# then ~/.mongo_credentials if it exists,
+# otherwise /etc/mongo_credentials
 mongo4 = MongoClient()
 database4 = mongo4['database4'] # Automatically authenticated

 # Will authenticate with a file defined in the environment with a keyword argument
-# Assuming MONGO_CREDENTIAL_FILE=/etc/credentials_{group}
+# Assuming MONGO_CREDENTIAL_FILE=/etc/credentials_{group},
+# this will authenticate with the credentials in /etc/credentials_my_group
 mongo5 = MongoClient(group='my_group')
 database5 = mongo6['my_group_database'] # Automatically authenticated